ECE Research Seminar-Deep learning methods for instance segmentation

 Bio: Bernardino Romera-Paredes is a research scientist in DeepMind.
 He was a postdoctoral research fellow in the Torr Vision Group at the University of Oxford.
 Before that, he received his PhD degree from University College London in 2014, supervised by Prof. Massimiliano Pontil and Prof. Nadia Berthouze.
 He has published in top-tier machine learning conferences such as NIPS, ICML, ICCV, and AISTATS.
 During his PhD he interned at Microsoft Research, Redmond.
 His research focuses on multitask and transfer learning methods applied to Computer Vision tasks such as object recognition and segmentation, and emotion recognition.

-Aimed atPGR staff and students in ECE
+Aimed atDoctoral Researchers and Doctoral Research staff in ECE

 Key learning outcomes

 You must login to see and book workshop dates.Login